 Our staff has diverse skill sets and interests.
-Our intellectual capital spans from public policy, strategic communications, horticulture, nonprofit management, sustainability, business, urban planning and higher education.
+Our intellectual capital spans from public policy, strategic communication, horticulture, nonprofit management, sustainability, business, urban planning and higher education.
 Though our capital and collective influence we have developed a variety of community initiatives that have influenced the landscape of our community’s footprint and overall well-being.

 Action Greensboro’s culture is prime for community participation, as we are dynamic, youthful and fun.
 Since our inception we have served as a connector for countless engagement opportunities for community partners, civic leaders, business, young professionals, artists, educators and students.

 In 2014, Action Greensboro partnered in leading the recruitment of the National Folk Festival with ArtsGreensboro, the Greensboro Convention & Visitors’ Bureau and the City of Greensboro.
 Greensboro was chosen from among 32 potential cities to host the National Folk Festival from 2015- 2017.

 In 2015, the National Folk Festival kicked off in downtown Greensboro!
 The free, three-day festival included 30+ performing artist groups, crafts, food and workshops and had over 100,000 diverse visitors exploring our unique downtown landscape.
 In partnership with ArtsGreensboro, the City of Greensboro, the Greensboro Convention & Visitors’ Bureau, and DGI – Action Greensboro worked to revitalize downtown in preparation for the festival including 200+ new downtown banners, refreshed crosswalks and decorative enhancements.

 Over 240,000 visitors have participated over two years of the festival downtown Greensboro